Individual Oral and Poster Submissions

 - Prepare an abstract title (max 225 character limit, including spaces).

 - Prepare the abstract (max 3000 character limit, including spaces – approximately 500 words).

 - Submit the abstract via ISEK’s online abstract management system.
 Please note, when submitting the abstract cut and paste it from a text editor (ie. notepad, wordpad) to ensure it does not include underlying formatting that may cause errors.

 All individual oral presentations will be 15 minutes in total: 10-12 minutes for presenting research 3-5 minutes of questions and discussion There will two co-chairs in each meeting room to ensure presentation times are kept within the above limit.
 The meeting room will be equipped with:

-- Projector and screen (please use standard 4:3 ratio slides)
+- Projector and screen (please use wide16:9 ratio slides)